-The Corporation pays its non-management board members an annual lump sum of \$12,000 and meeting fees of \$1,000 per meeting, provided that if a committee meets following a board meeting or if there are back-to-back committee meetings, a director will be paid for one meeting only.
+The Corporation pays its non-management board members fees in quarterly instalments of \$3,000, and meeting fees of \$1,000 per meeting, provided that if a committee meets following a board meeting or if there are back-to-back committee meetings, a director will be paid for one meeting only.
 The chairman's compensation is \$24,000 per annum plus \$1,000 per meeting.